findingmarbles/Retromat/README.md

 There are a couple of translations currently under construction.
 Our team of awesome translators:

-* Judith Andresen - German
+* Tobias Ranft and Judith Andresen - German
 * Linda van der Pal - Dutch
 * Xavier Verges - Spanish (and possibly Catalan)
 * Pierre Martin - French
+* Weronika Kedzierska - Polish

 Your mother tongue is up there?
 Join them!
 For two people it's half the work.
 Science! ;)